rudderlabs/rudderstack-profiles-classifier/README.md

     python_path: <path_to_env> # You can get this by running   `which python` in the terminal after you activate your virtual env
 ```

+### 3. Building the model

+Refer to our [docs page](https://www.rudderstack.com/docs/profiles/predictions/) for how to set up a python model in your project.
+There are various advanced config options that you can find in the [model_configs.yaml](src/predictions/rudderstack_predictions/config/model_configs.yaml) file.
+You can add these options in the python model of your profiles project to override the defaults.